 Great speed, great support team!
-Basically the app works well with Windows 10 and MacOS now, so if you had troubles before, it’s worth to give it another try.
+Basically, the app works well with Windows 10 and macOS now, so if you had troubles before, it’s worth giving it another try.
 You won’t be disappointed.Nam Tu, ZenMate VPN user on Trustpilot

 You can install ZenMate VPN on the majority of operating systems and devices.
 The apps are compatible with Android, iOS, Mac, Windows, and Linux.
 Furthermore, the VPN supports several web browsers like Chrome, Firefox, Edge, and Opera.